Giant Christmas Tree Worm

 Predators: Giant Christmas Tree Worms are consumed by crabs, fish, gastropods and starfish.
 They have the ability to quickly retreat into their tubes when they sense changes in water movement or light that they associate with a predator.

 Ecosystem Interactions: Giant Christmas Tree Worms can be important contributors of calcium to coral reef building.
-In some areas they seem to have a mutualistic relationship with corals of the genus Porites.
+In some areas other species in this genus seem to have a mutualistic relationship with corals of the genus Porites.
 The coral provides the worm with an attachment structure that is exposed to plankton rich currents.
-In return, the sharp spines of the tube protect the coral from predation by Crown of Thorns Starfish.
+In return, the sharp spines of the tube protect the coral from predation by sea stars.
 It is thought that the spines irritate the starfish’s tube feet and stomach.
 Also, coral bleaching and algae growth seem to be reduced in areas near Christmas Tree Worms.
 Perhaps the movement of the radioles circulates water over the polyps, keeping them cooler.
 Some studies have found that Giant Christmas Tree Worms cause more damage to individual coral heads than benefit.
 Lastly, some cleaner gobies, such as the Yellowhead Goby Elactinus randalli, parasitize Christmas Tree Worms by stealing food from the open radioles.

 Human Interactions: Giant Christmas Tree Worms can destructive by fouling boat hulls and pipelines.
 Otherwise, they have very limited impact on human activities.
 From a conservation perspective, Giant Christmas Tree Worms have not been evaluated though they are common with a very wide range and should be considered of Least Concern.